Busting the myth on solar thermal reflective paints, and having a cool roof

-Very true; reflecting paint works on visual energy; fortunately Super Therm® Ceramic Insulation Coating has been designed, proven and globally tested to block 92% visual light heat, 99% UV heat and 99.5% infrared heat.
+Very true; reflecting paint works on visual energy; fortunately Super Therm® Ceramic Solar Heat Block Coating has been designed, proven and globally tested to block 92% visual light heat, 99% UV heat and 99.5% infrared heat.

 Before we go in to the modelling of what white paint/solar thermal reflective paints can do, let’s talk about the different spectrums of energy that comes from the sun and the spectrum of energy that comes from building materials and materials that the earth is made of.

 When considering different building envelope products, it’s important to understand that energy radiates from all objects, the sun radiates energy primarily on the visual spectrum and near infrared, and Indoor objects in a house here on earth radiate on the middle to far infrared spectrum.